BND Hamburger Icon

 Open row

 Mistakes happen.
 A typo might cause data disruptions for businesses across the Northeast.
 Or maybe you sent the wrong email to a client.
-Big or small, publicly or in-house, everyone makes a mistake at some point in their career.
+Big or small, publicly or in-house, everyone makes a mistake at some point in their career and may experience embarrassment or even humiliation.

-But a mistake doesn’t mark the end of your career.
+However, a mistake doesn’t have to mark the end of your career.
 It might not even be a speed bump.
 If you have the correct attitude and a willingness to make things right, a work blunder can be a learning experience that gives you valuable career skills for the future.
-That depends on how you handle it.
+We’ll share advice on what to do after making a mistake at work and outline some strategies for moving on positively.

 Did You Know?Did you know

-A challenging experience like a professional blunder can help you develop emotional intelligence skills moving forward that make you an even more valuable employee.
+A challenging experience like a professional blunder can help you develop emotional intelligence skills moving forward, making you an even more valuable employee.

-Steps to take after making a career mistake
+What to do after making a mistake at work

-“Whether you are an employee or own your own business, you’ve got to be able to handle and recover from making a blunder, because we all do it,” said Sharon Schweitzer, author and founder of Protocol & Etiquette Worldwide, a company that advises corporate leaders in cross-cultural etiquette.
+“Whether you are an employee or own your own business, you’ve got to be able to handle and recover from making a blunder because we all do it,” said Sharon Schweitzer, an author and the founder of Protocol & Etiquette Worldwide, a company that advises corporate leaders in cross-cultural etiquette.

 1. Minimize emotions.

-Minimizing emotions is probably the biggest challenge for most people, particularly in a stressful work situation.
+Minimizing emotions is probably the biggest challenge for most people, particularly amid the workplace stress a career mistake can bring.

 When people make a mistake, especially at work, they are embarrassed and maybe even ashamed, plus they’re concerned for their professional credibility, Schweitzer noted.
 “You may even feel a little panic and uncertainty: ‘Where do I go?
 What do I do?'”

 The key to minimizing emotions is to maintain perspective.
 Seldom does a mistake end a life or even a business.
-It’s important to remember that.
-Schweitzer added that it can help to remember that some of the most successful people have experienced colossal failures.
+It’s essential to remember that.
+Schweitzer added that it can also help to remember that some of the most successful people have experienced colossal failures.

-Sony founder Akio Morita failed at his first invention attempt – a rice cooker that burned the rice.
-If he had stopped after that failure, Sony’s subsequent innovations wouldn’t have led to the myriad products the company went on to develop.
+Sony founder Akio Morita failed at his first invention attempt — a rice cooker that burned the rice.
+If he had stopped after that mistake, Sony's subsequent business innovations wouldn't have led to the myriad products the company developed.

 2. Accept responsibility.